sousarmb/docker-minikube/README.md

       * set "IDE Key" to "PHPSTORM"
       * set "Port" to 9001

-Also you need to install browser extension "Xdebug helper" for Chrome (i couldn't get the one for Firefox to work...), set "IDE key" to "PHPSTORM" and enable "Debug".
+Also you need to install browser extension "Xdebug helper" for Chrome (or Firefox), set "IDE key" to "PHPSTORM" and enable "Debug".

 When you're ready to start debugging, click "Start listening for PHP debug connections" (phpstorm) button and refresh the browser page.
 The debug session should start at once.